 All Things Motherhood

 Being a mom does have its ups and downs, comes with good and bad, and comes with various challenges.
+It is hard.
 And this goes for all moms, whether you have ADHD or not.
-Whether you are a neurotypical mom or a mom with ADHD, motherhood comes with challenges.

 Being a mom and having kids comes with a lot of responsibilities.